rguezz44/resume-challenge-aws/README.md

 Here is my presentation for my Cloud Resume Challenge for AWS.
 The challenge is a multi-step project that showcases your skills in cloud fundamentals.
 I had no prior Dev-Ops experience prior to taking on the project which made this that much more challenging but also well worth the experience.

+Here is the link to my cloud resume website: https://carlosrcloudresume.com/

 The Architecture used in AWS included: -S3 -Lambda -CloudFront -Route53 -DynamoDB

 Other programming languages/tools used included: -HTML -CSS -Javascript -API -Python -Git -Github & Github Actions -Terraform